-At Vancouver Women’s Writing Courses, our mission is to create vibrant, healing, supportive and creative writing communities.
+At Vancouver Women’s Writing Courses, our mission is to create vibrant, healing, supportive and creative communities.

-We do this through our weekly, six-month Writing as Healing for Women program, our Intuitive Development + Energy Work program and our Vancouver and Costa Rica Retreats.
+We do this through our weekly, Writing as Healing for Women program, our Intuitive Development + Energy Work program and our Vancouver and Costa Rica Retreats.

 As part of our mandate, we offer one-on-one writing coaching and energy healing for women at any stage in their writing journey/process.

-For the greater Vancouver community, we offer empowering on-site wellness writing workshops for organizations and facilities.
+For the greater community, we offer empowering online and on-site wellness writing workshops for organizations and facilities.
 These workshops harness the scientifically proven healing power of writing to support staff and clients with stress reduction, trauma and recovery.

 Vancouver Women’s Writing Courses’ founder Marn Norwich has been creating and running writing workshops since 1994.

 She’s taught in schools, prisons, treatment centres and through Continuing Studies at Langara College and Emily Carr University of Art + Design.

-She has a background as a journalist and has worked as a writer, editor and consultant for 25 years.
+She has a background as a journalist and worked as a writer, editor and consultant for 25 years.
 As a journalist, she’s specialized in social justice, complementary health and women’s issues and her writing has appeared in the Globe and Mail, CBC and Georgia Straight.

 Marn is the author of an IPPY award-winning collection of poetry (Wildflowers at my doorstep, Karma press) and has read and performed her work on many Vancouver stages.

 Marn has been practicing energy work for 25 years and has studied modalities from Healing Touch and shiatsu through reiki and body-energy counseling.